CMLPlatform/advanced_EEIO_course_student_version/supply_n_use_tables/README.md

 ## Learning goals
 - Understand the structure of supply and use tables
 - Practice and interpret the industry aggregation/disaggregation in SUT
-- Understand how to transform SUTs into IOT
+- Practice how to transform SUTs into IOT

 ## Exercise instructions